Greater safety and reliability through online monitoring and control

 - Documentation of additional parameters, such as speed

 - Can be combined with additional service systems

 Online monitoring system

-- Real-time monitoring thanks to a web-based control application
+- Real-time monitoring thanks to web-based control applications

 - Possibility to control third party systems (if they are interface-compatible)